fphenix/HeadOverHeels_CPC/README.md

 Files:
 ======

+Note : The files are intended to be view with a Tabs size of 4 defined in your "ProfileImage > Settings > Appearance > Tab Size preference".

 The main file for this repo is Disasm/fileinfo_II.txt.
 * DSK/HEADOVER.dsk : The WinApe compatible DSK file (Amstrad CPC disk image)
 * scripts/hoh_rooms.py : Python3 script that decompacts the Rooms data to visualize the data we get.
 Result log file scripts/hoh_rooms.out.txt